 Suspect in Mangaluru airport bomb case surrenders before

-The suspect has been identified as Adithya Rao, a native of Manipal, they said, adding he resembled the one captured on CCTV footage at Mangaluru airport.
-The suspect confessed to having planted the bomb at the airport, sources said.

-Meanwhile, a team of police officials from Mangaluru has arrived in the city to question the suspect.
-Mangaluru City Police Commissioner P S Harsha tweeted that the investigation team will question the suspect and initiate further legal action.
+Police are taking Rao to Mangaluru via air.
+The suspect reportedly travelled using different routes and modes to reach Bengaluru on Tuesday night, sources said.

+State Home Minister Basavaraj Bommi said police's "hot pursuit" forced him to surrender before the police.
+"Inquiry is on about his background or association with any organisations, and reason for his act.

-Police sources said Rao, who was taken to Halsoor Gate police station in Bengaluru for questioning, is an engineering graduate and holds a post-graduate degree in business administration.
-He had earlier been arrested for making a hoax bomb call to Bengaluru airport in 2018 and was jailed for six months.
+Investigation is also on regarding the materials used for the explosive, how he was able to make it and where he got them," he told reporters here.
+Speaking to reporters at Belagavi later, Bommai said Rao was disappointed, unable to find a proper job He had earlier been arrested for making a hoax bomb call to Bengaluru airport in 2018 and was jailed for six months, sources said.

-This was an act of revenge as he was allegedly denied the job of a security guard by the Bengaluru airport, for lack of certain documents.
-Rao had come to Bengaluru in 2012 seeking a job and landed one in a private bank, which he resigned.

 He then returned to Mangaluru, where he worked as a security guard for six months and then as a cook in Puthige Mutt in Udupi.
-Later, he went back to the state capital and joined an insurance company, which he left and tried to become a security staff at the airport, the sources said.
+Later, he went back to Benglaru and joined an insurance company, which he left and tried to become a security staff at the airport, the sources said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)